 The following list provides detailed information on each type of volunteer opportunity at Regional Hospice and Palliative Care.
 Professional training is provided for all clinical volunteers.

 Family Support Volunteers

-Family Support Volunteers offer support and companionship for patients and their families in their home, assisted living residence, skilled nursing facility across Fairfield, New Haven, Litchfield and Hartford Counties.
+Family Support Volunteers offer support and companionship for patients and their families in their home, assisted living residence or skilled nursing facility across Fairfield, New Haven, Litchfield and Hartford Counties.
 Volunteers also provide support to the patients at the Center for Comfort Care and Healing in Danbury and at the Smilow Cancer Center in New Haven.
 They provide companionship for patients and much-needed respite for caregivers.
 These special volunteers are an integral part of our multi-disciplinary team, providing support to bringing joy to patients and easing the burdens of family members.
 They do not provide hands on care.

-Regional Hospice aims to pair hospice-trained Veteran Volunteers with hospice patients who have been identified as Veterans.
-Once paired, Veteran Volunteers have the unique ability to relate and connect with our veteran patients and their families, sharing a common language, code of conduct and sense of honor.
+Regional Hospice pairs trained Family Support Veteran Volunteers with hospice patients who are Veterans.
+Volunteers who have served in the military have the unique ability to relate and connect with our veteran patients and their families, sharing a common language, code of conduct and sense of honor.
 Learn more about the Veteran-to-Veteran program at RHHC.

 Spiritual Care Volunteers

 Spiritual Care Volunteers complete the Family Support Volunteer hospice training and have a special interest in providing faith-based support for patients and families.
 They volunteer under the direction of the Spiritual Care Manager, who also manages a volunteer-based choir and music ministry to offer our patients the uplifting benefits of song.

 Bereavement Volunteers work under the direction of professional bereavement counselors to offer phone and in-person support to adults and children who have experienced the death of a loved one.
 Our Healing Hearts Center for Grief & Loss is well known for it’s award-winning, volunteer-focused programs.
 Opportunities also exist for Volunteer Support Group Facilitators.

 Pet Partners Volunteers

 Pet Partners Volunteers visit patients to offer animal assisted therapy.
-Pet Partners must be certified and insured and have completed training with an organization such as Delta Society, Therapy Dogs International or locally through ROAR.
-All Pet Partner Volunteers also complete hospice volunteer training.
+Pet Partners must be certified and insured and have completed training with an organization such as Therapy Dogs International or locally through ROAR.
+All Pet Partner Volunteers also complete hospice family support volunteer training.